phalcorine/flutter-taskmaster-mobile/README.md

 - A user should be able to view his / her name as well as logout via an app drawer.
 - A user should be able to login automatically on app startup if his/her session has not expired...
+- A user should be able to set a due date for a task
+- A user should receive a [persistent] phone notification if a task is due for today.